-The beating of the spices also brings out more flavours and it’s quite therapeutic.
-She would sit and make all sorts of food and just get lost in her thoughts.
+The beating of the spices also brings out more flavours, and it’s pretty therapeutic.
+My mum would sit and make all sorts of food and just get lost in her thoughts.
 We have become accustomed to everything being made quickly because of the way life is.
-If you don’t have time to sit and use the mortar and pestle it’s fine to use the blender.
+If you don’t have time to sit and use the mortar and pestle, it’s OK to use the blender.
 I also use it when I don’t have time.

-There is a little laughter exercise you could do with this. take a deep breath and when grinding go ha ha ha ho ho ho he he he and laugh.
-Make a tune, hum or sing or just watch your thoughts, here is some mindfulness thrown into the ingredients.
-There is no right or wrong way, my point here is to enjoy the process.
+There is a little laughter exercise you could do with this.
+Take a deep breath, and when grinding, go ha ha ha ho ho ho he he he and laugh.
+Make a tune, hum or sing or just watch your thoughts; some mindfulness is thrown into the ingredients.
+There is no right or wrong way.
+My point here is to enjoy the process.

 Mint is a perennial herb mostly grown for its leaves.
 Growing mint in the garden or indoors is really easy.
 It’s a very hardy herb and doesn’t really need much maintenance.
-They are wonder infused in hot water as herbal tea (mint tea can aid in digestion) and added to many dishes or used to make sauces and chutneys.
+They are infused in hot water as herbal tea (mint tea can aid digestion) and added to many dishes or made sauces and chutneys.

 There are different kinds of mint.
-I have two kinds in my garden.
-One is the Morrocan mint which is light in colour and the leaves are soft and a little furry and this smells really nice.
-The second one is Apple mint also known as Mentha suaveolens which is darker in colour and leaves and a bit harder and it smells just as nice.
-Mint can take over the garden so it is best grown in large contains or pots.
-Not all mint types are used for culinary purposes so if you are new to growing mint go for the Morrocan or Apple mint.
+I have two types in my garden.
+One is the Morrocan mint which is light in colour, and the leaves are soft and a little furry, which smells really nice.
+The second one is Apple mint, also known as Mentha suaveolens which is darker in colour and leaves and a bit harder, and it smells just as lovely.
+Mint can take over the garden, so it is best grown in large contains or pots.
+Not all mint types are used for culinary purposes, so if you are new to growing mint, go for the Morrocan or Apple mint.